TBjargrim/Sunstats/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-XXX HÄR BEHÖVS MER TEXT This project is part of our studys to become front end developers.
+This project is part of our studys to become front end developers.
 The main task was to build an React and Firebase application.
-Many of our features are inspired by [The Road to React with Firebase](https://github.com/the-road-to-react-with-firebase), auther [Robin Wieruch](https://www.robinwieruch.de/). mer text xxxxxxx
+Many of our features are inspired by [The Road to React with Firebase](https://github.com/the-road-to-react-with-firebase), author [Robin Wieruch](https://www.robinwieruch.de/).
 <a href="https://ibb.co/QpRtpbt"><img src="https://i.ibb.co/S58G5sG/Screenshot-2021-04-22-at-15-48-22.png" alt="Screenshot-2021-04-22-at-15-48-22" border="0" /></a>

 ### Built With